Maxwell-Calhoun/Climate-Data-Viz/README.md

 Climate change has been regarded as humanity's greatest and most immediate external threat.
 Within our narrative, we aim to explain how climate change came to be such a large problem in modern society (kicking off from the industrial age), the effects it has on our local and global environment, and why it is not as simple of a problem to solve as it may seem at first (due to the intricacies of global supply chains and economic demand).

+## Goals and Tasks

+The primary task of the user is to analyze trends in climate data through time-series visualizations of temperature, extreme weather events, and gas emissions.
+We want the user to understand what climate change is, the effects it has on our environment, and why there is no overnight solution for this pressing global issue.

+Users should be able to query the relative impact that each contributor has produced by comparing GDP and HDI data against greenhouse emissions data for that country.
+Based on their observations, the user will be able to determine whether any correlation exists between these attributes and climate impact.

 ## Idioms

 Our interface is fairly simple in design.
 Given that it incorporates scrollytelling, it is in the form of a single page of substantial height.
 The left-hand section of the page is reserved for the active visualization of each section of our narrative, while the right-hand section of the page contains the text content for that section.